 Lavishing your dog with all the newest toys and gadgets

 From toys to TVs to special feeders, there are so many cool products aimed at dogs.
 But while you might want to get them all for your best furry friend, dogs don’t really need—or even want—all that stuff, Askeland says.
 In fact, getting them too many things, particularly those that make noise or move, can lead to overstimulation, she says.
 And an overstimulated dog often reacts by doing things you don’t want them too, like hiding or destroying things.
 What your dog wants most, more than any gadget, is quality time with their favorite person: You.
-On the other hand, these 15 dog tech items are really practical to have around.

 Forcing them to “make friends” with everyone